BarthPaleologue/BabylonPlaywrightExample/Readme.md

 Rigorous testing of WebGL / WebGPU applications requires screenshot comparisons to validate shader outputs.

 This repo is a minimal setup made from [Cosmos Journeyer](https://github.com/BarthPaleologue/CosmosJourneyer)'s own config.
 It uses [Playwright](https://playwright.dev/) to take screenshots and compare them to a baseline.
-Tests can be run in a docker container for ease of use.
+Tests can be run in a docker container for ease of use in Github Action or locally if playwright does not support your OS.

 ## Writing tests